 origin-when-cross-origin: The browser will share complete referral information for same-origin requests and other requests, the browser will share only about the origin.

-no-referrer-when-downgrade: The browser will not share referral information when sending the Referrer header for requests to less secure destinations.
+no-referrer-when-downgrade: The browser will not share referral information when sending the Referrer

 6. Feature or Permissions-Policy

 This security header lets a website decide whether or not to provide access to any particular feature or API on the browser.
-With the help of this header, you can easily control the functionality of any application on your browser, that can malign your privacy and allow only if you find it legit and necessary.
+With the help of this header, you can easily control the functionality of any application on your browser, that can malign your privacy and allow it only if you find it legit and necessary.

 For example, if you do not want the website to access your microphone, webcam, or location and want to restrict their functionality by following the given syntax below: